Skip to content

 Step 1: Integrate the Braze library

 The Braze Android SDK can optionally be integrated without UI components.
 However, Content Cards and in-app messaging will be rendered inoperable unless you pass the custom data to a UI solely of your design.
 Additionally, push notifications will not work because our push handling code is in the UI library.
-It is important to note that these UI elements are open source and fully customizable.
+It is important to note that these UI elements are fully customizable.
 We strongly recommend the integration of these features.
 Refer to the Content Cards and in-app message documentation for a list of benefits of using each channel or tool.

 Basic integration